 Where to Stay in Siwa

-Siwa has a good mix of accommodation, from quirky little guest houses and Airbnb’s to luxurious spa hotels.
+Siwa has an eclectic mix of accommodation, from quirky little guesthouses and Airbnb’s to luxurious spa hotels.
 My favourite places to stay in Siwa are:

-- Taziry Ecolodge: the best feature is the luxurious spacious rooms, with modern private bathrooms and balconies.
-Charming small windows capture the wind, so there’s no need for air conditioning, and oil lamps and candles are used for lighting.
+- Taziry Ecolodge: the best feature is the luxurious, spacious rooms, with modern private bathrooms and balconies.
+Charming small windows capture the wind, so there’s no need for air conditioning, and oil lamps and candles light all of the rooms.

-- Siwa Relax Retreat (Adults Only): With a peaceful lakeside location providing prime sunset watching views of Siwa’s West Salt Lake, this hotel is an ecolodge, natural Spa and certified massage centre.
-You’ll be rather spoiled here…
+- Siwa Relax Retreat (Adults Only): With a peaceful lakeside location providing prime sunset-watching views of Siwa’s West Salt Lake, this hotel is an ecolodge, natural Spa and certified massage centre.
+You’ll be somewhat spoiled here.

-I often use Airbnb when traveling and my experience has been great.
+Pro Tip: I often use Airbnb when travelling, and my experience has been great.
 I’ve met interesting people and stayed in quirky places.
 If you’re new to Airbnb, use this link to bag a discount of up to £23 off your stay.

 When to Visit Siwa

 As a desert town.
 Siwa can get uncomfortably hot from May to September.
 If you like heat, visit during the summer when the city is less busy, but if you prefer a more moderate temperature, avoid the summer months.
 Siwa can also get cold, especially at night.
 Here’s how to be prepared:

 From March to May it’s sandstorm season: Spectacular sandstorms can blow in without warning at this time of year, settling in and blowing for six to twelve hours, so pack sunglasses and a headscarf.
 Daytimes are warm and dry with zero humidity and temperatures ranging from 20 to 30 Celsius.
 Nights remain warm but pleasant, ranging from 15-20 Celsius.